d1ranjan/d1ranjan/README.md

 - 👋 Hi, I’m DIPANSHU RANJAN
 - 👀 I’m interested in coding and web development
-- 🌱 I’m currently learning in NSEC
+- 🌱 I’m currently learning at NSEC
 - 💞️ I’m looking to collaborate on various upcoming projects
 - 📫 How to reach me at www.linkedin.com/in/d1ranjan
 - 😄 Pronouns: HE/HIM